jandrogv/fraud-detection-autoencoders/docs/portfolio/PUBLICATION_CONTEXT.md

 ## Portfolio objective

-The public portfolio repository should demonstrate:
+The future public repository should demonstrate:

 - Exploratory data analysis.
 - Data preprocessing.
 - Handling of highly imbalanced data.
-- Autoencoder design and training.
+- Autoencoder and variational-autoencoder experiments.
-- Variational autoencoder design and training.
-- Reconstruction-error analysis.
-- Anomaly-threshold selection.
+- Reconstruction-error analysis and anomaly-threshold selection.
-- Model evaluation.
-- Visual communication of results.
+- Careful evaluation and visual communication of historical results.
-- Reproducible machine-learning workflows.

 ## Language policy

-- Public documentation must be written in English.
+- Public-facing documentation must be written in English.
-- The original dissertation may remain in Spanish.
+- The original dissertation may remain in Spanish and may be published only after the owner completes a privacy review.
-- An English executive summary must be created.
+- The English public documentation will provide the recruiter-facing context;
+  a separate executive summary is not part of the current plan.
-- Existing code should only be translated or renamed when the change is safe.
+- Existing source code, notebook text, variable names, and dataset fields will not be translated or refactored.
-- Dataset column names may remain unchanged when documented in English.

 ## Publication constraints

-- Do not create a public repository during the audit.
+- This existing repository, after a controlled cleanup, is the future public repository; do not create a separate repository.
-- Do not publish or reproduce secret values.
+- Do not publish or reproduce secret values, private configuration, or real transaction data.
 - Do not assume that the dataset can be redistributed.
 - Do not invent or modify project results.
-- Do not delete original files.
+- Do not delete, refactor, translate, or execute the original notebooks, dissertation, or model files during the documentation-planning phase.
-- Do not modify the main branch directly.
+- Do not retrain or evaluate models, create a new implementation, or alter Git history during this phase.
 - Flag all uncertain publication decisions for owner confirmation.

 ## Approved publication approach

 - This existing repository will be prepared and later made public.
-- No separate public repository will be created for this project.
-- The original source code and notebooks will not be refactored.
-- No new machine-learning implementation will be created.
+- No separate public repository, code reimplementation, synthetic-data workflow, test suite, script, command-line interface, or rerun is planned.
-- No model retraining is required.
+- `Trabajo_Final.ipynb` is the final implementation record.
-- The main task is to create clear English documentation and select the existing files that should remain visible.
+- `Pruebas autoencoder 0.ipynb` is an earlier experimental record and is not a recruiter-facing default.
-- Historical results may be presented when clearly labelled as results reported in the original project.
+- Historical results may be presented only as results reported in the original project, with their source and limitations.
-- The original dissertation may be published after a privacy review.
-- Existing model files should be evaluated for usefulness, size and public value before publication.
+- Existing model artifacts will be assessed for recruiter-facing value before any publication decision.
+- The normal-only and SMOTE-balanced experiments must be labelled separately.
+- The PCA discrepancy between the dissertation and notebook remains an unresolved historical-reporting issue. `NEEDS OWNER CONFIRMATION`.

 ## Expected public repository